 The sun dehydrates the skin, so it becomes dry, and you may develop sunburn or sunspots, especially on the face and hands where the skin is thinner and more vulnerable.
-If you want to protect the vulnerable skin on your hands, try using Cel's Rejuvenating Hand Cream - it moisturizes and heals broken and cracked skin.
+If you want to protect the vulnerable skin on your hands, try using a strong, luxurious hand cream that promises to moisturize and heal broken and cracked skin.

 When thinner skin gets damaged by the sun, wrinkles become more visible due to the loss of collagen from dehydration.
 Collagen is essential to keeping the skin looking plump and firm, which is what makes us look young.
 Wearing sun protection and wearing hats will defend you from the rays!

 Humidity and skincare is a relationship some often ignore or overlook, however it can spark breakouts for some, especially those with already oily skin.
 All heat increases the activity of your sebaceous glands.
 These glands produce something called sebum, which is a natural oil that makes skin feel oily when there’s an excess of it.

 But, humidity is thought to be beneficial to most people.
 In fact, dermatologists encourage people to place humidifiers in their homes.
 Most buildings these days are blessed with air conditioning or heating, especially during the months of more extreme temperatures!
 But the dramatic change from outside heat and walking into a cold room, or vice versa, causes the skin to dry out.